zetkin/manual/README.md

     * Plan a campaign
     * Mobilize a campaign using phone banking
     * Manage a running campaign

+### For developers
+* Introduction
+    * Contributing to the Zetkin project
+    * Customizing Zetkin applications
+    * Developing your own Zetkin applications
+* The Zetkin applications
+* The Zetkin Platform
+    * Fundamentals and architecture
+    * Using the Zetkin Platform API
+        * Registering your application
+        * Authentication

 ## Contributing
 You can contribute to the manual in many ways.